Bylkuss/JeuDeCartes-Java/README.md

     <img alt="GitHub last commit" src="https://img.shields.io/github/last-commit/bylkuss/JeuDeCartes-Java?color=green" />
 </p>

+# Tool used
+- Eclipse IDE
+- IntelliJ

+# What was learned in this project:
+- Composition of objects
+- Encapsulation
+- Inheritance
+- Polymorphism
+- Abstraction

 ## Carte Class

 The `Carte` class represents a playing card with a value and a suit.
 It provides methods to set and retrieve the value and suit of a card.